Membean is an incredibly effective way to learn words and permanently remember them.

 A profusion of something is a very large quantity or variety of it.

-Something that is prolix is long and wordy and can be tiresome to read or listen to.
+Something that is prolix, such as a lecture or speech, is excessively wordy; consequently, it can be tiresome to read or listen to.

-A scant amount of something is a very limited or slight amount, hence it is inadequate or insufficient in size or quantity.
+A scant amount of something is a very limited or slight amount of it; hence, it is inadequate or insufficient in size or quantity.

 Something that is succinct is clearly and briefly explained without using any unnecessary words.

-Something that is superfluous is unnecessary and is more than what is wanted or needed at the current time.
+Something that is superfluous is unnecessary; it is more than what is wanted or needed at the current time.

-When you are presented with a synoptic view of a written work or subject, you receive a summary or general overview of its entire contents.
+When you are presented with a synoptic view of a written work or subject, you receive a summary or general overview of the entirety of its contents.

 If you truncate something, you make it shorter or quicker by removing or cutting off part of it.

-Something that is verbose, like a speech or article, contains too many words.
+Something that is verbose, such as a speech or article, contains too many words.

-If something like power, influence, or feeling wanes, it gradually becomes weaker or less important, often so much so that it eventually disappears.
+If something—such as power, influence, or feeling—wanes, it gradually becomes weaker or less important, often so much so that it eventually disappears.

 Noun